dhodge180/ChessNavigator/README.md

 The PROBLEM_LIST.txt file shows the template for autoloading lots of FENs (with optional title and subtext/stipulation).

+## Method of move entry

+New move entry is by dragging the mouse.

 Various shortcuts are currently implemented but not documented.

 | Key  | Action                                                     |